HIV stands for human immunodeficiency virus. If left untreated, HIV can lead to the disease AIDS (acquired immunodeficiency syndrome).

 Reality Check for Minorities

 The following resources are useful tools and should be utilized.
 The new administration of Donald Trump may significantly reduce the funding of some of these programs.
-For example, the repeal of Obamacare is a top priority of Donald Trump, and its replacement details are unknown.
+For example, the repeal of Obamacare5 is a top priority of Donald Trump, and its replacement details are unknown.

 What Can Be Done